UM-Bridge/umbridge/joss/paper.md

 # Current applications and future work

-UM-Bridge has been integrated with the [MIT Uncertainty Quantification](muq.mit.edu) (MUQ) library [@MUQ:2021].
-MUQ implements many state-of-the-art UQ algorithms given abstract implementations of black-box models.
-The UM-Bridge-MUQ interface allows arbtrary models to be compatible with the MUQ interface through the HTTP protocol.
-This is done by creating an "HTTP model" that is compatible with MUQ's interface and evaluates the model itself by querying the UM-Bridge HTTP protocol.

-A library of UQ benchmarks based on UM-Bridge is currently being built [here](https://um-bridge-benchmarks.readthedocs.io/en/docs/).
+A library of UQ benchmarks and models based on UM-Bridge is currently being built [here](https://um-bridge-benchmarks.readthedocs.io/en/docs/).
 To the best of our knowledge, this is the first UQ benchmark library available.

+Further, support for running UM-Bridge models in cloud environments at large scale is being developed.

 # Acknowledgements
 We would like to acknowledge support from Robert Scheichl and Christian Mezzanotte.
 Parno's effort was supported by  Office of Naval Research MURI grant N00014-20-1-2595.